Two-dimensional categorified Hall algebras: Derived moduli stacks of coherent sheaves

 \begin{remark} Let $X$ be a smooth and proper complex scheme.
 In this case, the derived stack $\bfCoh(X)$ has been considered to some extent in \cite{Toen_Vaquie_Moduli}.
 Indeed, in their work they provide a geometric derived stack $\calM_{\catPerf(X)}^{1 \textrm{-} \mathsf{rig}}$ classifying families of $1$-rigid perfect complexes (see \S 3.4 in \textit{loc.\ cit.} for the precise definition).
 There is a canonical map $\trunc{\bfCoh(X)} \to \trunc{(\calM_{\catPerf(X)}^{1 \textrm{-} \mathsf{rig}})}$.
 One can check that this map is formally étale.
 Since it is a map between stacks locally almost of finite type, it follows that it is actually étale.
 Therefore, the derived structure of $\calM_{\catPerf(X)}^{1 \textrm{-} \mathsf{rig}}$ induces a canonical derived enhancement of $\trunc{\bfCoh(X)}$.
 Unraveling the definitions, we can describe the functor of points of such derived enhancement as follows: it sends $S \in \dAff$ to the full subcategory of $\bfPerf(X \times S)$ spanned by those $\calF$ whose pullback to $X \times \trunc{S}$ is concentrated in cohomological degree $0$.
 Remark \ref{rem:tor_amplitude_underived} implies that it canonically coincides with our $\bfCoh(X)$.
 However, this method is somehow non-explicit, and heavily relies on the fact that $X$ is a smooth and proper scheme.
-Our method provides instead an explicit description of the functor of points of this derived enhancement, and allows to deal with a wider class of stacks $X$. \end{remark}
+Our method provides instead an explicit description of the functor of points of this derived enhancement, and allows us to deal with a wider class of stacks $X$. \end{remark}

 \begin{corollary} Let $X$ be a smooth and proper complex scheme of dimension $n$.
-Then the cotangent complex $\LL_{\bfCoh(X)}$ is perfect and has tor-amplitude $[-1, n-1]$.
-In particular, $\bfCoh(X)$ is smooth when $X$ is a curve and derived l.c.i. when $X$ is a surface. \end{corollary}
+Then the cotangent complex $\LL_{\bfCoh(X)}$ is perfect and has tor-amplitude within $[-1, n-1]$.
+In particular, $\bfCoh(X)$ is smooth when $X$ is a curve and derived lci when $X$ is a surface. \end{corollary}

 \begin{proof} It is enough to check that for every affine derived $S=\Spec(A) \in \dAff$ and every point $x \colon S \to \bfCoh(X)$, $x^\ast \T_{\bfCoh(X)}$ is perfect and in tor-amplitude $[1-n,1]$.
 Let $\calF \in \catAPerf(X \times \Spec(A))$ be the almost perfect complex classified by $x$ and let $p \colon X \times \Spec(A) \to \Spec(A)$ be the canonical projection.
 Since $X$ is smooth, Corollary \ref{cor:coherent_over_smooth_are_perfect} implies that $\calF$ is perfect.
 Moreover, Lemma \ref{lem:coh_cotangent_complex} shows that